kala-techies/CloudControl-with-Azure/README.md

 3. **Run Labs**:

-   * Each module will have markdown guides and supporting scripts (where needed).
+   * Each module contains markdown guides and optional scripts.
-   * Follow the order mentioned in each Phase.
+   * Follow the sequence outlined in the learning path.

 ---

 ## ✅ Commit Guidelines

-To maintain clean and meaningful commit history, follow these conventions:
+To keep the commit history clean and meaningful, follow this format:

 ```
 <type>: <short summary>